aimeos/aimeos-docs/src/frontend/html/overwrite-templates.md

 # Data access

-You have access to all data that has been assigned by the HTML client which renders the view, as well as all data that has been assigned by the parent HTML clients, e.g.
+You have access to all data that has been assigned by the HTML client which renders the view, as well as all data that has been assigned by the parent HTML clients, e.g.:

 ```
 Client/Html/Checkout/Standard/Standard